Edgio/waflz/docs/source/overview.rst

 "Muti-tenancy" Concerns
 ***********************
-Running a WAF in a CDN, the principle resource issue using the standard implementation with many customer configurations loading the same 3 or 4 WAF ruleset definitions (100's to 1000's of rules) into a server process's memory.
+Running a WAF in a CDN, the principle resource issue can be many customer configurations loading the same 3 or 4 WAF ruleset definitions (100's to 1000's of rules) into a server process's memory.
 The obvious optimization is to load rulesets only once and share read-only copies internally between the customer configurations.
 Once challenge with this approach, however, is custom configurable rule modifications like `SecRuleUpdateTargetById <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29#SecRuleUpdateTargetById>`_ complicated the implementation of sharing ruleset data.  waflz dedupes rulesets loaded previously, saving precious process memory in production.

 Performance Tweaks
 ******************